opensafely/covid-ve-change-over-time/README.md

-# Waning effectiveness of BNT162b2 and ChAdOx1 COVID-19 vaccines over six months since second dose: a cohort study using linked electronic health records
+# Waning effectiveness of BNT162b2 and ChAdOx1 covid-19 vaccines over six months since second dose: OpenSAFELY cohort study using linked electronic health records

 The aim of this study was to comapre rates of COVID-19 hospitalisation, COVID-19 and non-COVID-19 mortality, and infection with SARS-CoV-2, between adults fully vaccinated with the Pfizer-BioNTech BNT162b2 mRNA vaccine (BNT162b2) and the Oxford-AstraZeneca ChAdOx1 nCoV-19 AZD1222 (ChAdOx1), and those who were unvaccinated.